Cloud-PG/jupyterlab-collaborative/jupyterhub/docker/ubuntu/Readme.md

 Go to [http://localhost:8000/hub/home](http://localhost:8000/hub/home) and login using the testing user `user1:user1`.
-You will find the collaboration jupyterlab as a service in jupyterhub.
+You will find the collaboration jupyterlab as a service in jupyterhub panel as follow:

 ![jupyterhub_services](jupyterhub_services.png)